In break with past, UAE and Bahrain sign U.S.-brokered deals with Israel

 Although Israeli-Palestinian negotiations broke down in 2014, some Gulf Arab states and several other Arab countries have long had quiet, informal contacts with Israel.

-Reporting By Steve Holland and Matt Spetalnick, additional reporting by Dan Williams, Aziz El Yakoubi and Maha El Dahan; Editing by Howard Goller
+Reporting By Steve Holland and Matt Spetalnick, additional reporting by Dan Williams, Aziz El Yakoubi and Maha El Dahan, Doina Chiacu, Stephen Farrell, Jeffrey Heller, Ali Sawafta, Nidal al-Mughrabi, Nayera Abdallah Editing by Howard Goller

 Our Standards: The Thomson Reuters Trust Principles.